44 Tips & Things To Know Before Visiting Turkey

 Most Beautiful Mosques In Turkey - Blue mosque in Istanbul at sunset

-There are few cities as historic and beautiful as Istanbul.
-This is the only city in the world that straddles two continents; Asia and Europe are separated by the winding Bosphorus and connected via bridges, ferries, and the underwater Marmaray Metro service.
+Few cities are as historic and beautiful as Istanbul.
+This is the only city in the world that straddles two continents: Asia and Europe are separated by the winding Bosphorus and connected via bridges, ferries, and the underwater Marmaray Metro service.
 Yes, you can visit two continents in one day, and it’s relatively easy!

-Istanbul is not a city you will ever totally explore in the space of one visit, so if you want to see the best of it, you need to plan ahead.
+Istanbul is not a city you will ever explore completely in one visit, so if you want to see the best of it, you need to plan ahead.
 One of the top tips for visiting Istanbul is to ensure you have a reasonable amount of time.

 It’s also worth mentioning that this city is HUGE.
 You will hit traffic at every turn, but you will also see buildings dating back to the 1400s.
 There is more history here than perhaps anywhere else, and seeing it for yourself is an absolute must-do on any visit to Turkey.